Long Stratton

 Long Stratton is a town and civil parish in Norfolk, England.
 It historically consisted of two villages; the larger, Stratton St. Mary, is to the south, and the other, Stratton St. Michael, is to the north.
 It had a population of 4,424 in the 2011 Census.
-South Norfolk Council are based in the town.

 Location

 The town is situated halfway between Norwich and Diss; along a Roman built road, now known as the A140 (it was originally known as Pye Road) – which runs from Cromer (North Norfolk) to Ipswich (Suffolk).

 Long Stratton borders five other parishes: Tharston and Hapton, Tasburgh, Morningthorpe and Fritton, Pulham Market, and Wacton.

 History

 The name 'Stratton' means 'farm/settlement on a Roman road'.

 Stratton St Mary & St Michael is recorded in the Domesday Book with 127 households belonging to nine different landowners.

 One of the ancient parishes that make up the modern town of Long Stratton was served by St Michael's church, whose rector from 1779 to 1823, Francis Wickham Swanton, was an Oxford contemporary of the celebrated Parson James Woodforde.
 The Blennerhasett family, later prominent in the Plantation of Ulster, were Lords of the Manor in the sixteenth century.

 The church contains a rare example of a Sexton's wheel.
 The only other example in the country is claimed to be at Yaxley, Suffolk.

 Long Stratton has two Church of England churches (St Mary and St Michael), as well as a Methodist church.
 The church of Long Stratton St Mary (see right) is one of 124 existing round-tower churches in Norfolk.

 The town was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

 Between 1330 and 1340 GMT on 14 December 1989 a tornado caused damage along a track of at least 5 km in length by 100 metres in width through the south Norfolk villages of North Moulton, Wacton and Long Stratton.
 As many as 100 buildings were damaged in Long Stratton by this T4 intensity tornado but only one person was injured.
 The tornado formed from a fast-moving storm cell which developed behind a slowly-moving occluded front around the time that a secondary low was progressing along the front.
 The tornado developed at the forward edge of the storm suggesting it was triggered either by shearing instability along the leading edge of the thunderstorm outflow (gust front) or as a consequence of interaction of gust fronts from adjacent storm cells.